My daughter is 4.5 months old. Today her hair has been falling out very quickly, and over the course of a few hours, it was noticeably thinner.

 For the normal baby bald spots due to tearing off the hair, try alternating the way your baby sleeps during naps and at night (Just don’t put your baby to sleep belly down, due to the risk of sudden infant death syndrome.)
 If you usually put her to sleep with her head at one end of the crib, try putting her down with her head at the other end every other night.
 Your baby will naturally turn her head to the side to look out of the crib, so she’ll be resting on a different part of his head.

-Belly time while awake or time in the baby carrier are excellent too to reduce the hairloss at teh back of the head.
+Belly time while awake or time in the baby carrier is excellent too to reduce the hair loss at the back of the head.

 I hope this helps,